Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: The Riemann--Hilbert problem for Painlev e I

 \subsection{Analysis in a neighborhood of the pole of PI}

-It is essential for our application to investigate the behavior in which $v\to \pole$ at a certain rate, namely, to study how (and in which sense) the limiting expansion (\ref{psihatform_at_a}) is approached.
-It is proven in Appendix \ref{towards} that
+It is essential for our application to investigate the behavior in which $v\to \pole$ at a certain rate, namely, to study how (and in which sense) the limiting expansion of $\wh \Psi(\xi;\pole) $, given by (\ref{psihatform_at_a}) is approached.
+It is proven in Appendix \ref{towards} {(see Theorem \ref{convther} and Corollary \ref{CorFinal})} that

 \bea \hat\Psi(\xi,v)=\xi^{-\frac 3 4 \s_3}\frac{1}{\sqrt{2}}(\s_1+\s_3)\left(